-Our nurseries are able to store rainwater in large tanks to enable us to re-use on our plants.
-This has dramatically cut down our on site usage.
+Our nurseries are able to store rainwater in large tanks to enable us to reuse it on our plants.
+This has dramatically cut down our on-site usage.

 We fully support the need to remove peat from amateur horticulture.
-We support the Growing Media Taskforce and will be working alongside our colleagues in its aims.
-There is a need to assist gardeners in making the transition from peat based growing media and we believe this is possible by 2025, subject to the availability of quality peat free composts to meet consumer demand.
+We support the Growing Media Taskforce and will be working alongside our colleagues on its aims.
+There is a need to assist gardeners in making the transition from peat-based growing media and we believe this is possible by 2025, subject to the availability of quality peat-free composts to meet consumer demand.